Rip Cord (G.I. Joe)

 Rip Cord (also known as Ripcord) is a fictional character from the G.I.
-Joe: A Real American Hero toyline, comic books and animated series.
+Joe: A Real American Hero toyline, comic books, and animated series.
 He is the G.I.
 Joe Team's HALO (High Altitude Low Opening) Jumper and debuted in 1984.

 Comedian actor Marlon Wayans portrayed Rip Cord in the 2009 film, G.I.
 Joe: The Rise of Cobra.

 Profile

 His real name is Wallace A. Weems, and his rank is that of Corporal E-4.
 Rip Cord was born in Columbus, Ohio.

 His primary military specialty is airborne infantry and his secondary military specialty is demolitions.
-He joined the Civil Air Patrol in high school and after discovering skydiving he joined the G.I.
-Joe team, in order to jump from much higher altitudes.
-He is a qualified expert with the M-16, M1911A1 Auto Pistol, Carl Gustav 9mm parabellum and the Browning high-power.
+He joined the Civil Air Patrol while he was still in high school and after taking up an interest in skydiving he joined the G.I.
+Joe team, seeking the opportunity to jump from considerably higher altitudes.
+He is a qualified expert with the M-16, M1911A1 Auto Pistol, Carl Gustav 9mm parabellum, and the Browning high-power.

 His action figure in 1984 included an FN FAL rifle although it is never mentioned in his bio as a weapon that he is proficient in.

 In the UK Action Force series, Rip Cord is from Manchester in England, and is an ex-member of the Parachute Regiment freefall team, the Red Devils.